VIDEOS

 CONTACTS

-In the thick of Sofia’s restless underground, Slicr have emerged as the kind of anomaly that feels both accidental and inevitable.
+In the thick of Sofia’s restless underground, SLiCR have emerged as the kind of anomaly that feels both accidental and inevitable.
 A five piece whose debut single, “Radio Valley” arrived not as a first step, but as a fully formed thesis.
-With an average age of twenty, the band carries the impulsive electricity of youth, but filters it through a startlingly assured aesthetic: dream-pop haze, shoegaze grit, lo-fi indie intimacy, and a DiY spirit sharpened by real musical literacy.
+With an average age of twenty, the band carries the impulsive electricity of youth, but filters it through a startlingly assured aesthetic: noise rock grit, 1960’s pop haze, lo-fi indie intimacy, and a DiY spirit sharpened by real musical literacy.

 Premiered live on Bulgarian National Television, “Radio Valley” became a local indie-circuit standout almost instantly, circulating through clubs, Discord servers, and college radios before spilling outward.
 Within weeks, it secured over 200 playlists across platforms, an organic surge typically reserved for legacy artists or the occasional algorithmic miracle.

 Their sound feels like a Polaroid of twenty-something disorientation.
 It’s fragile, intimate, ironic, and wide-open to the world.
-There are glimmers of Women’s brittle tension and textural unease, alongside the slanted wit of Pavement.
-Led by 20-year-old frontman Lou lliev, already known for his work with Woomb and a Music Moves Europe Awards 2025 nomination, Slicr write with a sense of urgency that borders on generational.
-The lyrics on “Radio Valley” balance vulnerability with a thin, almost amused irony, turning personal anxieties into something communal and strangely triumphant.
+There are glimmers of Women’s brittle tension and textural unease, alongside the slanted wit of Pavement and the noise rock sonics of Lifeguard, Thee Oh Sees and Holograms.

 Even European media have begun to take notice.
 As Daniel Koch of DIFFUS